basic building blocks

 270013).

-Model classes
+Model classes can have

-per-instance private data
+per-instance private data.

-Model classes
+Model classes can generate

 builder-like construction methods if builder

-is specified.
+prefix is specified.

-can be false
+Property.mutable() can be false

 to define a non-mutable (almost constant) property.
 That